toniRamos/video-store/README.md

 This application consists of:
 - A frontend in Node.js (likely using React or similar) for managing and viewing the video club.
 - A backend API in Node.js with Express, structured following DDD and Event Sourcing principles.
-- MongoDB database for event and projection persistence.
+- MongoDB database for event and projection persistence (now used instead of Postgres).
 - Redis for caching or messaging.
 - Service orchestration with Docker Compose.